 Stainless Steel is a popular choice for grills and smokers.
 Two types of stainless are used in the manufacture of BBQ cookers: Austenitic and ferritic.

 Because it contains more nickel and less steel in the alloy, the most common type of austenitic steel, called 304, is higher quality and higher cost.
 The most common ferritic steel, called 430, is not as durable and it is harder to weld properly.
 430 contains more steel and magnets stick to it.
 304 will not attract magnets.
-But don't bother bringing magnets to a big box store on your next shopping trip.
+But don’t bother bringing magnets to a big box store on your next shopping trip.
 Most grills are 430 with the exception of some burners and grates, and many use more than two types of steel which can only be identified with a metalurgy gun.
 See the $35,000 model below.
 Only the most expensive cookers use 304 extensively.

 The most significant problem with cheap grills is they often use very thin 430 stainless.
 These lightweight machines are pretty and shiny on the showroom floor but vulnerable to the demands of grilling.
 They can quickly develop minute stress fractures that lead to corrosion and reduced performance.
 They also lose their shine quickly and need polishing to maintain their sexy showroom look.